AdobeDocs/commerce-knowledge-base.en/help/how-to/general/how-to-update-the-cloud-account-profile.md

 To modify these fields, follow these steps:

-1. Access your account at [https://accounts.magento.cloud](https://accounts.magento.cloud).
+1. Access your account at [Adobe account login](https://accounts.magento.cloud).
 1. Click on the **[!UICONTROL Account Settings]** tab.
 1. Select the *create new password* checkbox.
 1. Make the necessary changes and click *save*.